tamara-solution/android-sdk/ORDERREADME.md

 ```

 ## Create and pay order
-Before adding order's information, create Order by call this method with referenceOrderId and description.
+Before adding order's information, create Order by call this method with description.
-RefId is your unique id of your order.
 ```
-TamaraPayment.createOrder(referenceOrderId, description)
+TamaraPayment.createOrder(description)
 ```

 ### These informations are mandatory: